gdherbert/DataPillager/README.md

 # DataPillager
-Python tool to download data from Esri service Designed to run in Arc toolbox
+Python tool to download data from Esri services (ArcGIS Server, ArcGIS Online).
+Designed to run from an Arc toolbox.